 Browse courses to find something that interests you.

 No matter what industry you’re in, you're bound to be working on some sort of problem or challenge.
-And many of these problems will be about the impact of digital on your business, and how to harness rapid technological changes.
+Many of these problems will be about the impact of digital on your business, and how to harness rapid technological changes.

 There are a lot of ways to approach a problem.
-This course focuses on three tools or methodologies that can be used to solve any problem, with a fourth that allows you to deal with business growth:
+This course focuses on three tools or methodologies that can be used to solve any problem and a fourth that allows you to deal with business growth:

-Through this course you’ll be guided by UTS’s industry partners and academic experts.
-A team from UTS Business School will frame the course by walking you through the future of work and the implications this has on skills development.
+Throughout this course you’ll be guided by UTS’s industry partners and academic experts.
+A team from UTS Business School will frame the course by walking you through the future of work and implications on skills development.

 Here's what you can expect to learn in the taster course:

 Firstly, will be the impact of digital in driving the next industrial revolution and the emergence of soft skills as the adaptive skills required for the new generation of problem solvers.